NazimBL/Splicing-Analysis/README.md

 ---
 # Contributions
-Contributions, improvements, and suggestions are welcome!

-To contribute:
-Open an Issue, Submit a Pull Request, Request a new feature !
+To contribute, open an issue, submit a pull request, request a new feature !
 Looking forward to you bioinformaticians feedback !

 Cheers.